pgraykowski69/upushnotifier/README.md

 -   urls 🌎
 -   images 🖼️

-via python to all your devices.
+via micropython to all your devices.
 For more info visit [pushnotifier.de](https://pushnotifier.de)

 ## Installation
 **Note: you have to have `requests` installed (`pip install requests`)**